rriver/gulp-basic/README.md

 3. Reloading browser while developing

 ## 1. Processing Sass
 It processes .scss files in `dev` and output .css in `css`.
 It also outputs the source map file main.css.map in `css`.
-Source map URLs are wrong for the @import files for the moment.
-I think it is a rubySass bug and hope it will be fixed.

 - Process .scss files using gulp-ruby-sass and partials in `scss/components`
 - Adds browser prefixes using gulp-autoprefixer
-- Outputs source map file called main.css.map using gulp-ruby-sass
+- Outputs source map file called maps/main.css.map using gulp-sourcemaps

 ### Command to run the task: